jbmakib/riders-paradise-server/README.md

 ## How to run?

--   Clone [Client Side Code](https://github.com/programming-hero-web-course-4/niche-website-client-side-jbmakib) and [Server Side Code](https://github.com/programming-hero-web-course-4/niche-website-server-side-jbmakib) and run `npm install` in terminal
+-   Clone [Client Side Code](https://github.com/jbmakib/riders-paradise-client) and [Server Side Code](https://github.com/jbmakib/riders-paradise-server) and run `npm install` in terminal
--   Add your firebase configuration in `.env.local` file in client side and run `npm start` in client side terminal
+-   Add your firebase configuration and server url in `.env.local` file in client side and run `npm start` in client side terminal
 -   Add your db configuration in `.env` file in server side code and run `npm run start-dev` in server side terminal